-- By Plane – you will arrive into Langkawi Airport.
-There are flights to here from many other countries around Asia, so you don’t have to fly into Kuala Lumpur first then fly from Kuala Lumpur to Langkawi.
+- By Plane – Your flights to Langkawi will arrive at Langkawi Airport.
+There are flights to here from many other countries around Asia, so you don’t have to fly into Kuala Lumpur first and then fly from Kuala Lumpur to Langkawi on domestic flights.
 We flew from Singapore to Langkawi.

 You have a few ways to get from the airport/ferry terminal to your hotel.

-- Grab – Asia’s version of Uber is available on the island
+- Grab car – Asia’s version of Uber is available on the island

 - Private Transfer – click here to book a transfer before you arrive